Get E-Book

 });

 The callback orders local operations.
 It makes Node ask to end after the write has moved through Node's write queue.
-It confirms local queue progress.
-If the peer protocol requires acknowledgment, the peer needs to send bytes back and your code needs to read them.
+It does not prove that the peer understood the message.
+If the peer protocol requires acknowledgment, the peer must send bytes back and your code must read them.

 Node can batch chunks before they move downward.
-The public API keeps the contract simple: you write chunks, and the stream implementation decides how to stage them for native writes.
+The public contract stays simple.
+You write chunks, and the stream implementation decides how to stage them for native writes.

 socket.cork();